ehildenb/homod/homod.md

 --endmodule
 ```

-TODO: Explain what here is higher order, talk about how we would like to be able
-to use this directly in Maude by providing Haskell queries, or to use
+Above is an example of two common Haskell algebraic datatypes, the `Maybe`
+datatype specifying the possible absence of data, as well as the `Cons` datatype
+representing a list.
+In addition, the typeclasses `Mappable` and `Foldable` are
+defined, along with instances `map` and `foldl` of those typeclasses using the
+`Maybe` and `Cons` datatypes.
+Note that both `map` and `foldl` above are higher
+order functions, something not explicitly available in Maude.
+We would like to
-Haskell-like code from within Maude.
+be able to use Haskell-like higher order code within Maude, or even be able to
+use the above code directly in Maude.
+The following sections discuss how this
+and similar higher order Haskell modules can be converted into equivalent Maude
+modules.

 Maude Code
 ==========